nasa/openmct-build/README.md

-# mct - Open MCT Build Tool
+# mct - The Open MCT Build Tool

 The Open MCT Build Tool's `mct` command is a command-line interface for building a packaged Open MCT instance that can be deployed to a web server.
 It allows you to install and remove supported Open MCT plugins.